Article Updated: September 5, 2025

 What Is a Mentoring Agreement?
 Why Is It Important?

-For some, a Mentoring Agreement might seem unnecessary, but it’s an important tool that clarifies expectations and helps to minimise the chance of any relationship issues.
 A Mentoring Agreement is a formal document that establishes the mentoring relationship between a mentor and a mentee.
 The document contains valuable information, including the roles and responsibilities of each party throughout the mentoring relationship.

 Without a Mentoring Agreement, a mentor and mentee can easily have misunderstandings; especially when their expectations are not met.
 This is why having a written agreement at the start of the mentoring relationship is crucial as it clearly lays out the terms between the mentor and mentee.